Yandex Cloud

 5. Click Save changes.

-If you do not have the Yandex Cloud CLI yet, install and initialize it.
+If you do not have the Yandex Cloud CLI installed yet, install and initialize it.

-The folder specified when creating the CLI profile is used by default.
+By default, the CLI uses the folder specified when creating the profile.
 To change the default folder, use the yc config set folder-id <folder_ID> command.
-You can specify a different folder using the --folder-name or --folder-id parameter.
+You can also set a different folder for any specific command using the --folder-name or --folder-id parameter.

-1. To enable SQL user management:
+1. To enable user management via SQL:

-• set --enable-sql-user-management to true.
+• Set --enable-sql-user-management to true.

 yc managed-clickhouse cluster update <cluster_name_or_ID> \